 You teach other movement modalities - why focus on Somatics?

-My specialist area is Somatics and my passion is empowering people to be their most active selves.
-As you may have seen on my website, I am a yoga teacher, but I am also highly qualified in Pilates and physical therapy for GP Referral.
-Nothing I know is as effective as Somatics in liberating individuals from restrictive movement patterns and pain.
+My specialist area is Hanna Somatics and my passion is empowering people to be their most active selves.
+I am a Registered Somatic Movement Educator trained in the tradition of Thomas Hanna by Martha Peterson.
+I am also qualified in mindfulness, Pilates and am a registered Exercise Referral Practitioner.
+Nothing I know is as effective as Somatics in liberating individuals from restrictive movement patterns and tension-related pain.
 Somatics has been, quite simply, the best holistic therapeutic movement I have ever experienced.
 It has been able to get to the parts that Pilates, yoga and gym work etc were not able to reach.
 Of course these modalities are useful and healthy in other ways - but Somatics sets out to improve the representation of the body in the brain.
-By learning efficient, healthy somatic movement and creating greater bodily comfort, then you have greater potentials to improve and enjoy your yoga/Pilates/running/sports/gym exercises/dancing/walking/hiking/standing/sitting/general movement/whatever activity you do.
+By learning efficient, healthy somatic movement and creating greater bodily comfort, then you have greater potential to improve and enjoy your yoga/Pilates/running/sports/gym exercises/dancing/walking/hiking/standing/sitting/general movement/whatever activity you do.

-What is the difference between Clinical Somatic Education and Somatics?
+What is the difference between 1:1 Clinical Somatic Education and a Somatics class?

 A Somatics class is a guided class.
-It may be taught by a Somatic Movement Coach who has completed between 4 days and 1 year of training and study, OR by a Clinical Somatic Educator, who has undergone 3 years of professional training and study.
-Clinical Somatic Education (CSE) is entirely personalised to each individual client, and can only be delivered by a certified Clinical Somatic Educator who has undergone the 3 year training.
-(Students enrolled on the CSE course may also offer limited sessions as part of their training).
+It may be taught by a Somatic Movement Coach who has completed between 4 days and 1 year of training and study, OR by a Hanna Somatic Educator or Clinical Somatic Educator, who has undergone 500 hours of professional training and HSE or ISMETA-endorsed training.
+Clinical Somatic Education (CSE) is entirely personalised to each individual client, and can only be delivered by a certified Clinical Somatic Educator who has undergone the 500 hour training.
+(Students enrolled on the CSE course may also offer sessions as part of their training).
 CSE is a hands-on session where the client will undergo the experience of one of our protocols, based on a consultation and movement, gait and postural assessments.
 You will usually have several sessions over a few weeks to address different area of the body, for example flexor muscles at the front of the body, extensors at the back of the body or lateral musculature.
 We're not trying to correct your posture, instead we're attempting to give you an experience of your nervous system taking less energy to hold you upright in gravity and teach you how to recreate that experience again and again for yourself.

 Tell me more about Clinical Somatic Education